Estimating Treatment Effect under Additive Hazards Models with High-dimensional Covariates: Inferential methods and guarantees

-Our construction of an orthogonal score is inspired by the efficient scores of \cite{RobinsRotnitzky95} and \cite{Hahn98}, and a closely related score of \cite{Robins04}.
-A common approach for these scores is based on a product of two residuals: one from the outcome model and one from the treatment model.
-Under our models a natural candidate would be the product of the martingale residuals and the logistic regression residuals.
-However, it is not difficult to see that such a product would not be orthogonal according to the definition \eqref{eq:ortho}, ultimately due to the dependence between the at-risk process and the treatment assignment.
-We discover that, if we are willing to assume:
+However, it is not difficult to verify that the product of the above two residuals would not give an orthogonal score according to the definition \eqref{eq:ortho}, ultimately due to the dependence between the at-risk process and the treatment assignment.
+In the following we show that, if we are willing to assume

-where `$ \indep $' denotes statistical independence, we can make a simple correction, by `decoupling' the at-risk process and the treatment assignment.
-The resulting orthogonal score is given in the lemma below. \begin{lemma} Under models \eqref{model:aalen} and \eqref{model:D} and assumption \eqref{eq:CindD}, the score
+we can make a simple correction, by `decoupling' the at-risk process and the treatment assignment.
+For a single copy of the data, let